benswift/extempore-sublime/README.md

 # Installation

-To install the plugin, simply clone this repo into your [ST2 packages directory](http://docs.sublimetext.info/en/latest/basic_concepts.html#the-packages-directory).
+To install the plugin, simply download or clone this repo into your [ST2 packages directory](http://docs.sublimetext.info/en/latest/basic_concepts.html#the-packages-directory).

 Installation instructions for Extempore can be found at